bspy.hyperplane

 from setting the hyperplanes to each other:

-hyperplane._tangentSpace * selfDomainPoint + hyperplane._point = other._tangentSpace * otherDomainPoint + other._point
+hyperplane._tangentSpace * selfDomainPoint + hyperplane._point = other._tangentSpace * otherDomainPoint + other._point.
+Then solve for

 Note that to invert the mapping to go from the other's domain to the hyperplane's domain, you first subtract the translation and then multiply by the inverse of the transform.